Chapter 18

 “What on God's earth is that?” asked Peter in a mystified tone.

 “A TF-1 is a device with a small screen that allows one to see how old a tree is by counting how many rings it has.
-The deluxe model comes equipped with a fine- tuning knob that allows you to see in black and white what lies hidden beneath the surface of the tree.
+The deluxe model comes with a fine-tuning knob that lets you see in black and white what lies hidden beneath the surface of the tree.
 A two-dimensional image that reads very much like an X-ray.
 Meaning that anything that has ever been inscribed onto its surface would now be made visible.”

 “Where the hell do you get one of those?”

-“You could probably find one in The Twilight Zone under things entitled, what you need.”
+“You could probably find one in The Twilight Zone under things titled, what you need.”

 “Don't tell me you just made that up,” said Peter, quite stunned.
 “That was very convincing.”